10 Natural Ways to Release Endorphins Instantly

 The hot, spicy taste of foods is not, in fact, a taste sensation but a feeling of pain.
 Capsaicin—the chemical compound that makes chili peppers hot—binds to proteins, or pain receptors, of nerve cells in the mucous membranes of the nose and mouth.
 The nerve impulses produced in this way pass via the trigeminal nerve into the brain, creating a painful burning feeling.
 The same receptors also react to heat, so that when heavily spiced food is eaten hot, the effect is even more intense.
 However, the pain is offset by the body’s reaction, which is to release endorphins—naturally occurring opioids that produce a feeling of wellbeing—which could explain the popularity of hot, spicy food.
 Another positive effect of hot spices is that they kill pathogens and promote sweating—the latter effect being especially useful for cooling the body in hot climates.

 There really is something to the saying “It’s better to give than to receive.”
 A National Institute of Health study had 19 women lie in fMRI scanners while choosing or being told to give away portions of the $100 researchers gave them.
 Even though volunteers could have kept the money at the end of the session, the pleasure centers in their brains lit up when they gave money away, whether it was voluntary or not.
 What’s more, “people experience even more brain activation when they give voluntarily,” lead study author and University of Oregon economics professor Bill Harbaugh said in a statement.
 Donate to your favorite cause, or treat a friend next time you meet up for coffee.
-Find out more about how giving money away can make you happier and release endorphins.

 Go for a run